nxp-mcuxpresso/mcuxsdk-examples/_boards/imx95lp4xevk15/demo_apps/sai_low_power_audio/example_board_readme.md

     - No parity
     - One stop bit
     - No flow control
-4. Load flash.bin file with sm as alt config before starting the demo to ensure that the permissions of M7 involved in the demo are allowed.
+4. Load flash.bin file with sm as rpmsg config before starting the demo to ensure that the permissions of M7 involved in the demo are allowed.
     Build in imx-mkimage repo: make SOC=iMX95 flash_a55 LPDDR_TYPE=lpddr5 OEI=YES MSEL=1.
 4. Make sure the FDT file and key bootargs are correctly set before booting the linux kernel.
 Following is the example commands on A core U-Boot console:
     =>setenv fdtfile imx95-15x15-evk-rpmsg.dtb